RoronoaZoro04/E-Commerce-Backend/README.md

 Completed Backend for e commerce website in 7 days with NodeJs, Express.js and MongoDB

-This backened has fllowing functionalities....
+This backened has following functionalities....

 1. User login, logout, sign up, forgot password page
 2. Adding Products